hecerinc/nint/README.md

 - Modules
 	- `function`: defines a function
 	- `return`: returns whatever follows to the main execution thread
-	- `::`: specifies return type for funcction
+	- `::`: specifies return type for function
 	- `>>`: Pipe operator to pipe results of functions as input to other functions
 - Conditionals
 	- `if`